instantOS/instantos.github.io/docs/neovim.md

 $$
 ```

-Pressing tab will move the cursor to the next placeholder, so the following can
+Pressing Tab will move the cursor to the next placeholder, so the following can
-be typed quickly
+be typed quickly: